 I was never bullied and I'm actually quite good at academics.
 I hate school because I don't have many close friends, and I sometimes have problems with accepting certain teachers' authority (I can also be too much of a perfectionist when it comes to my work; I can never do it up to my standards, even if my standards are several times higher than what the school expects from students).
 When I'm out of school it usually lasts several months, and it can happen several times a year.

 In 8th grade I started having suicidal thoughts, and have felt down on and off since then (though in the last year or so it's been less "on and off" and more of just "on").
 In the summer between 8th and 9th grade I started cutting myself (not very regularly or seriously though), but I quit that because I was worried my parents would see my scars.
 If they had, they would try and make it harder for me to gain access to a means to kill myself (and also because that part of me that thought I deserved to be "punished" realized that I felt a lot worse when I didn't cut than when I did).
 I haven't cut myself for over a year now.
-I never really had any problems with an "addiction" to cutting, it was just something I did because it stopped me feeling so down; it was never compulsive and I don't have bad scars.
+I never really had any problems with an "addiction" to cutting, it was just something I did because it stopped me from feeling so down; it was never compulsive and I don't have bad scars.
 I miss it sometimes, because when I'm down I want to be able to feel numb like that again, but I'm not sure I could face the risk of my parents finding out.

 I am now in grade 11 and should be taking my GCSE exams soon, but I'm not in school at the moment.
 I feel as though I'm not good enough to pass them after all the school I've missed.
 My parents tell me I'm bright enough to pass them (though probably not with As) despite the missed classes.
-My problem at the moment is I don't feel motivated to go back into school.
+My problem at the moment is I don't feel motivated to go back to school.
 I cannot think of anything I'm particularly passionate about or at least not enough to get a job doing it.
-On the one hand, I can't help but think, "What's the point of doing exams if I end up with a job I hate anyway?".
+On the one hand, I can't help but think, "What's the point of doing exams if I end up with a job I hate anyway?"
 On the other hand, I sometimes feel that I might have a chance if I actually passed my GCSE, but I feel really hopeless about passing them.
 I think I've missed too much school over the years and now everything is all falling apart; it's finally reached a stage where I'll have to face up to what's happening, and I feel like I might have blown all my chances.
 I've just screwed everything up too badly.

 I don't think I'll ever enjoy life and I'd prefer to commit suicide now than live any longer than I have to.
 I'm not sure I could ever bring myself to actually do it though, and I don't want to inflict pain on my family.
 I feel trapped, like I'm condemned to spend years and years alive even though I just want to get away.
 I find being alive so tiring I'm not sure I could cope with it for 60 years more.
 It's too wearing.
 I've never been abused or anything; in fact, nothing very traumatic has ever happened to me, I've never even had a relative die.
 My family has always been very loving and supportive.
-Depression does run in my mum's side of the family though (she's one of four siblings, and all but one of them have had some form of depression).
-My grandfather was depressed, as was one of my mum's brothers.
-Her sister was bi-polar and my mum had post-natal depression after my older brother was born.
+Depression does run in my mom's side of the family though (she's one of four siblings, and all but one of them have had some form of depression).
+My grandfather was depressed, as was one of my mom's brothers.
+Her sister was bipolar and my mum had post-natal depression after my older brother was born.

 I've been reading about Dysthymia and wondered if I might have it, since I've been feeling down for quite a while.
-I also wonder if I'm just hyping it up - I've never been diagnosed with anything, though I have been checked for mental problems due to the school absences.
+I also wonder if I'm just hyping it up; I've never been diagnosed with anything, though I have been checked for mental problems due to the school absences.
 When those people ask about my life I feel compelled to lie and pretend I'm happy.
 I guess it's just a habit.
 I seem to match up with quite a few criteria of Dysthymia; I feel like I overeat or eat when I feel down, and I have trouble getting to sleep (although that's been true of me since I was very young).
 I've been crying more often recently, and not just when I'm lying awake in bed at night - sometimes it's just during the day, and I have to dry my eyes really fast to make sure no one catches me.
 I don't like being emotional in front of people, so if something upsets me I'll often wait until I have a chance to be alone so I can cry and get over it.
 Lying awake in the dark gives me a lot of time to dwell on things, and it's also somewhere to cry about things where no one can see me.

 I still want to hurt myself sometimes.
 I get graphic mental images of cutting my arms, but I'm too worried about my parents finding out to give in.
 However, if I want to hurt myself and don't do it, it leaves me feeling pretty awful.
 I feel like I need some sort or release but can't have it.
 I also get bored and irritable a lot, but then, that's another thing that has happened since I was very young.
 I don't really find anything inspiring anymore, and can be kind of lethargic about doing things.
 I also sometimes feel very anti-social and don't want to see anyone.
 I realized I started feeling this way not that long after I first smoked weed.
 I still smoke weed occasionally (usually not more than once every 2-6 months), but it doesn't seem to affect my mood at all, other than making me mellow for a short while.
 I'm not addicted, I can go half a year without smoking and I don't find it all that noticeable.
 It's just something I like to indulge in on occasion.
 It doesn't seem to have any bad effects, and it's kind of nice to be reminded what it's like to feel happy and laugh every now and then.